donejs/donejs/tutorials/contacts/designing.md

     	}
 	},

-In the _Gluing Modules Together_ section, we will discuss using this type of observer architecture.
+In the [contacts.glue Gluing Modules Together] section, we will discuss using this type of observer architecture.

 ### Responding to Clicks